-Czech vocational training is not compulsory for graduates of other EU countries' dental schools.
+Vocational training is not mandatory for graduates of other Member States" dental schools, also.

 Registration

 Dentists must register with the Ministry of Health, the Czech Dental Chamber (CSK) and the Regional Authority.
 To register, a dentist must have a recognised qualification, permission for permanent residence in the Czech Republic, a work permit, and knowledge of Czech language by test.